DUTCH MUNICIPALITIES -

 During this project, there were several moments when our eyes were opened.
 We thought we knew what some of the pain points and obstacles of our target audience would be, but the more we interacted with them, many of our assumptions were disproved.
 We were also able to make new contacts, build a network through the foundations and organisations we were able to talk to, and put down a design that could really solve current problems.

 At the end of the project, we had the honour of receiving the Accessibility Award from the client.
 Not only did they reward our hard work and end result with an award, but we were also invited to give a presentation about our project.
-At a recurring meeting, on 5 October 2023 in Utrecht, we were allowed to show our key insights, choices and designs to 20 other participating municipalities working with GEM day-in and day-out.
+At a recurring meeting, on 5 October 2023 in Utrecht, I was allowed to show/present our key insights, choices and designs to 20 other participating municipalities working with GEM day-in and day-out.

 During this project, there were several moments when our eyes were opened.
 We thought we knew what some of the pain points and obstacles of our target audience would be, but the more we interacted with them, many of our assumptions were disproved.
 We were also able to make new contacts, build a network through the foundations and organisations we were able to talk to, and put down a design that could really solve current problems.

 At the end of the project, we had the honour of receiving the Accessibility Award from the client.
 Not only did they reward our hard work and end result with an award, but we were also invited to give a presentation about our project.
-At a recurring meeting, on 5 October 2023 in Utrecht, we were allowed to show our key insights, choices and designs to 20 other participating municipalities working with GEM day-in and day-out.
+At a recurring meeting, on 5 October 2023 in Utrecht, I was allowed to show/present our key insights, choices and designs to 20 other participating municipalities working with GEM day-in and day-out.